Degenerate McKean-Vlasov equations with drift in anisotropic negative Besov spaces: Schauder Estimates (proof of Theorem )

 Now, for each $0\leq h \leq k \leq r$, we apply Lemma \ref{lem:l1 norm density} with

 and obtain

 This proves

 Following analogous arguments, the same estimate can be proved for $j=-1$.
 We omit the details for brevity.
-Finally, the case $\gamma=0$ follows by the interpolation Lemma 2.10 in \cite{hao2021singular}.
+Finally, the case $\gamma=0$ follows by the interpolation Lemma 2.10 in \cite{hao2024singular}.
 Precisely, employing the notation in the latter reference, estimate \eqref{eq:schauder_est_proof} for $\gamma = 0$ can be obtained by setting: $\mathbb{X}={L}^\infty(\R^N)$, $\beta_0=-1$, $\beta_1=1$, $T_j=\Delta_j P'_t$, $C_{0,j}=C_{-1}2^{-j\alpha}t^{-\frac{\alpha}{2}}$ and $C_{1,j}=C_{1}2^{-j\alpha}t^{-\frac{\alpha}{2}}$, with $C_{-1}, C_{1}$ denoting the constant $ C$ appearing in \eqref{eq:schauder_est_proof} for $\gamma=-1,1$ respectively. \end{proof}

-{\bf ACKNOWLEDGEMENTS.} The research of F.R. was partially supported by the ANR-22-CE40-0015-01 project (SDAIM).
-The research of Stefano Pagliarani was partially supported by the INdAM - GNAMPA project CUP\_E53C22001930001.
+{\bf ACKNOWLEDGEMENTS.} The research of Elena Issoglio was partially supported by PRIN-PNRR2022 (P20224TM7Z) CUP: D53D23018780001 and from EU - Next Generation EU - PRIN2022 (202277N5H9) CUP: D53D23005670006.
+The research of Stefano Pagliarani was partially supported by the INdAM - GNAMPA project CUP\_E53C22001930001 and by the PRIN22 project CUP E53C23001670001.
+The research of Francesco Russo was supported by the ANR-22-CE40-0015-01 project (SDAIM).